csantosbh/Lauen/docs/source/editor.rst

   // The parameter "flyweight" is either the value you
   // defined as flyweight in the componentTypes variable (game_object_editor.js)
   // or a serialized data, which may have been loaded from disk or
-  // received from the previewer. function ComponentPrototype(flyweight) {
+  // received from the previewer.
+Either way, it will always have
+  // the same format.
+  function ComponentPrototype(flyweight) {
     // Initialize internal fields.
   }